Keyboard shortcuts

 Stability

-Merge sort is the only stable algorithm among the four.
+Merge sort is the only stable algorithm among the three.
 This makes it the default choice when stability is required — for example, in database sorting or when composing sorts on multiple keys.

 Cache performance